 Jett, however, has the standard task of carrying the Operator.
 Due to her abilities like Tailwind & Cloudburst, she has a free ticket home whenever she feels endangered.
 Such movement abilities combined with the Updraft make Jett an unstoppable force in Icebox.

 Reyna is also a great agent to pick in Icebox.
 Just like Raze, Reyna can also perform all the basic tasks of a Duelist.
 Her abilities like Leer and Dismiss allow her to secure entry kills and get away from trouble whenever necessary.
 Additionally, her Devour ability makes her self-reliant.

-When Yoru was first introduced, professionals players considered him to be a good agent to pick in Icebox.
+When Yoru was first introduced, professional players considered him a good agent to pick in Icebox.
 However, after some meta changes, Yoru became somewhat irrelevant to the map.
 As a result, pros usually avoid this agent in high stake matches.
 Even after such low presence in VCT, Yoru can be utilized to a certain potential if his abilities are being properly used.
 His lurking potential is huge on the map.

 - S-Tier: Viper

 Viper as Controller adds great value to the team.
 In Icebox, her Toxic Screen is a widely used ability by the pros, and this Toxic Screen basically provides almost free entry to any site in Icebox.
 Additionally, Viper’s Poison Cloud & Snakebites are great post-plant abilities.

 Omen is also a decent agent to pick besides Viper.
 Players who are more comfortable with a more straightforward playstyle should choose Omen as their default.
 Omen’s lurking ability on the map is what makes him special, and his Shrouded Steps and Ultimate ability can heavily confuse the enemy.
 Similarly, Omen’s Paranoia works as a supplementary flash for the team.